red-hat-data-services/ods-ci/README.md

         ** JupyterHub.<br>
      * Test user credentials.
      * Browser webdriver to use for testing.
-  1. Run this script that will create the virtual environment, install the required packages and kickoff the Robot test suite
+  1. Run this script that will create the virtual environment, install the required packages and kickoff the Robot test suite.
+    ```
+    sh run_robot_test.sh
     ```bash
-    sh run_robot_test.sh
-    ```
     This script is a wrapper for creating the python virtual environment and running the Robot Framework CLI.
-You can run any of the test cases by creating the python virual environment, install the packages in requirements.txt and running the `robot` command directly
+You can run any of the test cases by creating the python virual environment, install the packages in requirements.txt and running the `robot` command directly.
+The run_robot_test.sh has several arguments and you can find details in the dedicated document file.
+See [run_args.md](ods_ci/docs/run_args.md)
 # Contributing
 See [CONTRIBUTING.md](ods_ci/CONTRIBUTING.md)
 # ODS-CI Container Image